TechWomenTribe/introduction_to_python/README.md

 In order to close this session, press `CTRL + C` from your terminal.

 That's it, you're all set and ready for the first part of the workshop!
 Good job!
-Now you can follow the instructions on `https://github.com/TechWomenTribe/my_weather_app/blob/main/README.md` to complete your preperation :)
+Now you can follow the instructions [on the second part](https://github.com/TechWomenTribe/my_weather_app/blob/main/README.md) to complete your preperation :)